teo-tsirpanis/Farkle/docs/docs/choosing-a-parser.md

 It is impossible to generate C# code from FsLexYacc without substantially modifying the tool and it almost certainly is not a feature worth implementing, given the tool's exclusive focus on F#.

 Since FParsec is just a library and does not require tooling support, C# users can theoretically write an FParsec parser but the sheer amount of F# custom operators and idiomatisms it uses would definitely result in very unreadable code.

+### Supported frameworks

+While FParsec and FsLexYacc support all frameworks compatible with .NET Standard 2.0, Farkle supports only modern .NET versions, following the .NET support lifecycle.
+Being a newer project than the other two, Farkle is able to better take advantage of modern framework and language features in order to deliver improved performance, developer productivity, but also be easier to maintain.
+With recent developments in the broader .NET ecosystem, the need to target older frameworks in your projects is becoming increasingly less common.

 ### Maturity